electric-sql/electric/docs/integrations/deployment/fly.md

 Let's see how to set up a client app to connect to the Electric sync service we've just deployed.
 Clone the source code repository to your machine and navigate to the basic example, as explained on [this page](../../examples/basic#source-code).

-### Configure your Private Network VPN

-In a real-world scenario, you would apply database migrations to the production database in the same environment where your app is deployed.
-For this example, though, we're executing commands on a local machine.
-Therefore we need to set up a WireGuard VPN to reach both the app and the Postgres instance deployed on Fly.
-Follow the [official instructions](https://fly.io/docs/reference/private-networking/#private-network-vpn) to complete the setup on your machine.

 ### Apply migrations

 Electric can work alongside any tooling you use to manage database migrations with.
 See the <DocPageLink path="integrations/backend" /> section of the docs for an overview of the most popular frameworks.